-The Lexington Nonprofit Coalition is a local alliance of KNN members committed to a stronger, more unified and collaborative nonprofit sector serving the Lexington community.
-The Coalition official launched in late 2020.
+The Lexington Nonprofit Coalition (LNC) is a local alliance of KNN members committed to a stronger, more unified and collaborative nonprofit sector serving the Lexington community.

-The work of the Coalition so far has been essential to creating a unified voice that has better educated the Mayor’s office and the Urban County Council on the work and economic impact of nonprofits; helped move the Urban County Council in 2020 to restore the proposed elimination of funding of the city's partnerships with nonprofits; has led to important actions to support students and families coping with non-traditional instruction; and is helping craft solutions that would ensure our city address both COVID-19 and racial and social inequities.
+The Coalition officially launched in late 2020.
+The work of the Coalition was essential to creating a unified voice that better educated the Mayor’s office and the Urban County Council on the work and economic impact of nonprofits, including successfully lobbying the Urban County Council in 2020 to restore the proposed elimination of funding of the city’s partnerships with nonprofits.
+The Coalition also facilitated nonpartisan engagement in the 2022 and 2024 general elections.
 There is still much work to be done and so many partnership opportunities ahead!
-To learn about the Coalition's recent engagement in the November 2022 general election, click here to read our Mayoral Candidate Guide and view recordings of Urban County Council candidate forums.

 Big Brothers Big Sisters of the Bluegrass